-- REACT-FIRST, led by Deep Branch Biotechnology, will produce food for fish and poultry using carbon dioxide, applying a unique CO2-to-protein process with no requirements for arable land and minimal water usage.
+Led by Deep Branch Biotechnology, REACT-FIRST will produce food for fish and poultry using carbon dioxide, applying a unique CO2-to-protein process with no requirements for arable land and minimal water usage.

-- The ‘Production at the point of consumption’ project, led by Evogro, will research and develop the next generation of autonomous growing systems for on-site growing of high-value produce (specialty salad leaves, herbs and microgreens) by food service operators.
+Led by Evogro, the ‘Production at the point of consumption’ project will research and develop the next generation of autonomous growing systems for on-site growing of high-value produce (specialty salad leaves, herbs and microgreens) by food service operators.

-- InFarm2.x, led by vertical farming business InFarm, is developing a farming system that can grow a wider variety of fruit and vegetables than currently possible in vertically stacked levels, using monitoring technology to observe growth patterns.
+Led by vertical farming business InFarm, InFarm2.x is developing a farming system that can grow a wider variety of fruit and vegetables than currently possible in vertically stacked levels, using monitoring technology to observe growth patterns.

-- AGRI-SATT, led by Feed Algae, will combine data from an algae growing system using seawater to produce food in deserts, with satellite data to automate production and increase nutritional quality.
+Led by Feed Algae, AGRI-SATT will combine data from an algae growing system using seawater to produce food in deserts, with satellite data to automate production and increase nutritional quality.

 Science and technology into practice

 We will strengthen connections between innovative businesses, farmers and end users to accelerate the development and adoption of precision approaches to increase agricultural productivity, whilst supporting the sector in achieving net-zero emissions by 2040.